harrisont/fastbuild-vscode/README.md

 Add server tests.
 This will also be useful for using in benchmarks.

-Fix bugs:
-* Disallow arrays of booleans, arrays of integers, and arrays of arrays.
-Only array of strings and arrays of structs are allowed.

 Support full FASTBuild syntax:
 * Support compound expressions in the `If(...)` condition (`&&` and `||`), which was added in FASTBuild v1.05.
 * Support user functions ([docs](https://www.fastbuild.org/docs/syntaxguide.html#userfunctions)).